MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 1. Select the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Products**, and select the related link.
 2. Select **Add Items**.
 3. In the **Shop Code** field, enter `DEMO1`.
-4. Set the filter `CHAIR` on the **Item Category Code** field .
+4. Set the filter `CHAIR` on the **Item Category Code** field.
 5. Turn on the **Sync Product Images** toggle.
 6. Turn on the **Sync Inventory** toggle.
-7. Select **OK** and wait until initial synchronization of items, prices, images and inventory is completed.
+7. Select **OK** and wait until initial synchronization of items, prices, images, and inventory is completed.

 In the **Shopify online store**:
 > [!Tip]